Problem of evil: Problem of evil and animal suffering

 William L. Rowe's example of natural evil: "In some distant forest lightning strikes a dead tree, resulting in a forest fire.
 In the fire a fawn is trapped, horribly burned, and lies in terrible agony for several days before death relieves its suffering."
 Rowe also cites the example of human evil where an innocent child is a victim of violence and thereby suffers.

 The problem of evil has also been extended beyond human suffering, to include suffering of animals from cruelty, disease and evil.
-One version of this problem includes animal suffering from natural evil, such as the violence and fear faced by animals from predators, natural disasters, over the history of evolution.
-This is also referred to as the Darwinian problem of evil, after Charles Darwin who wrote in 1856: "What a book a Devil's chaplain might write on the clumsy, wasteful, blundering low & horridly cruel works of nature!", and in his later autobiography said: "A being so powerful and so full of knowledge as a God who could create the universe, is to our finite minds omnipotent and omniscient, and it revolts our understanding to suppose that his benevolence is not unbounded, for what advantage can there be in the sufferings of millions of the lower animals throughout almost endless time?
+One version of this problem includes animal suffering from natural evil, such as the violence and fear faced by animals from predators and natural disasters over the history of evolution.
+This is also referred to as the "Darwinian problem of evil", after Charles Darwin who wrote in 1856: "What a book a Devil's chaplain might write on the clumsy, wasteful, blundering low & horridly cruel works of nature!", and in his later autobiography said: "A being so powerful and so full of knowledge as a God who could create the universe, is to our finite minds omnipotent and omniscient, and it revolts our understanding to suppose that his benevolence is not unbounded, for what advantage can there be in the sufferings of millions of the lower animals throughout almost endless time?
 This very old argument from the existence of suffering against the existence of an intelligent first cause seems to me a strong one".

-The second version of the problem of evil applied to animals, and avoidable suffering experienced by them, is one caused by some human beings, such as from animal cruelty or when they are shot or slaughtered.
-This version of the problem of evil has been used by scholars including John Hick to counter the responses and defenses to the problem of evil such as suffering being a means to perfect the morals and greater good because animals are innocent, helpless, amoral but sentient victims.
+The second version of the problem of evil applied to animals revolves around the suffering of animals caused by human beings, such as from animal cruelty or when animals are shot or slaughtered.
+This version of the problem of evil has been used by scholars, including John Hick, to counter the responses and defenses to the problem of evil, such as suffering being a means to perfect morals and achieve the greater good, because animals are innocent, helpless, amoral, but sentient victims.
 Scholar Michael Almeida said this was "perhaps the most serious and difficult" version of the problem of evil.
 The problem of evil in the context of animal suffering, states Almeida, can be stated as: (Note: Nicola Creegan has presented the logical and evidential versions of the problem of evil when applied to animal suffering.)